Fix Issues Fast +AI

 Market Surveillance and Cost Implications

 Market surveillance authorities will conduct both regular and complaint-driven inspections to ensure compliance.
 These authorities can request documentation at any time, conduct product testing, and investigate consumer complaints.
 Organizations should expect periodic audits and maintain current documentation.
 Typical surveillance might include mystery shopping, technical documentation review, and on-site inspections.
-Early estimates suggest initial compliance costs range from €20,000-80,000 for medium-sized enterprises, primarily in technical assessment, documentation, and potential product/service modifications.
+Organizations should expect costs for technical assessment, documentation, and potential product/service modifications, though specific amounts will vary significantly based on current accessibility levels and business scope.

 Role of WCAG in EAA Compliance